cspetterson/personal/_posts/2025-02-13-jekyll-tailwind-navbar.md

 </script>
 ```

-A very simple, add and remove the `hover` class from the relevant elements.
+A very simple, add and remove the `hidden` class from the relevant elements.

 ### The end result